miojo-dev/miojo-dev/README.md

 ## About Me

 - 🔭 I'm currently working on Personal Projects
-- 🌱 I'm currently learning Web development
+- 🌱 I'm currently learning Unity Game Development
 - 💬 Ask me about multiplataform development (I love it)
 - 📫 How to reach me: joaovitorhobus2@gmail.com
 - ⚡ Fun fact: My favorite language at the moment is C#